target/token-manager-for-salesforce/README.md

 ## Publish a new version

 Make the desired changes locally.
-Increment the `version` property declared in `build.gradle` following [semantic versioning](https://semver.org/).
 Open a PR against the master branch, get it reviewed and merge.
-Tag this commit with a tag matching the `version` from `build.gradle`.
-This will trigger a new deployment of the library to [Artifactory](https://binrepo.target.com/artifactory/webapp/#/artifacts/browse/tree/General/SFDC/com/tgt/crm).
+Tag this commit with a tag following [semantic versioning](https://semver.org/).
+This will trigger a new deployment of the library to [Github Packages](https://github.com/orgs/target/packages?repo_name=token-manager-for-salesforce).

 ## Troubleshooting